-Career succession planning is crucial to ensure the long-term success of any business, but it’s particularly important for small businesses, which typically operate with limited resources and rely heavily on key personnel.
+Career succession planning is crucial to ensure the long-term success of any business, but it’s particularly important for small businesses, which employ nearly 50% of America’s workforce, operate with limited resources, and rely heavily on key personnel.

 Losing a key employee can be devastating for a small business, and a well-planned career succession strategy can ensure a smooth transition of responsibility, maintain the company’s momentum, and, ultimately, increase the chances of long-term success.

 To effectively plan career succession, small businesses can and should borrow from the playbook of bigger businesses.
 In fact, the Teamshares network model was designed to bring the resources of larger businesses to small businesses.

 To do this, we recruit people-oriented leaders from a wide range of backgrounds, including larger enterprises.
 Many of the 65+ current Teamshares network company presidents come from enterprise leadership positions, and they provide valuable perspectives on effective hiring strategies for enduring small businesses.

 Career succession planning prepares a company to fill critical roles without disrupting day-to-day operations to ensure continued business growth and continuity.

 Enterprise leaders typically create a career succession plan to ensure a smooth transition when they retire or leave an organization.
 However, finding a successor isn’t limited to enterprise-level leaders.

 By leveraging the same career succession planning strategies as their enterprise counterparts, small businesses can better prepare for inevitable churn in key positions.

 There are two distinct types of succession planning: proactive and reactive.